discordjs/guide/guide/command-handling/adding-features.md

 A lot of library-specific structures have `client` as a property.
 That means you don't have to pass the client reference as a parameter to commands to access.
 For example, `client.guilds` or `client.commands` can access the respective properties directly from the `message` object, as shown in the snippet above.
 :::

-In order to build the correct file path, you will need the file name and the sub-folder the command belongs to.
+To build the correct file path, you will need the file name and the sub-folder the command belongs to.
 For the file name, you can use `command.name`.
 To find the sub-folder name, you will have to loop through the commands sub-folders and check whether the command file is in that folder or not.
-You can do that by using `Array.includes()` on the file names array of each sub-folder.
+You can do that by using `Array.includes()` on each subfolder's file names array.

 ```js
 const commandFolders = fs.readdirSync('./commands');
 const folderName = commandFolders.find(folder => fs.readdirSync(`./commands/${folder}`).includes(`${commandName}.js`));
 ```

-Now, in theory, all there is to do, is to delete the previous command from `client.commands` and require the file again.
-In practice though, you cannot do this that easily as `require()` caches the file.
-If you were to require it again, you would simply load the previously cached file without any of your changes.
-In order to remove the file from the cache, you need to add the following line to your code:
+In theory, all there is to do is delete the previous command from `client.commands` and require the file again.
+In practice, you cannot do this easily as `require()` caches the file.
+If you were to require it again, you would load the previously cached file without any changes.
+To remove the file from the cache, you need to add the following line to your code:

 ```js
 delete require.cache[require.resolve(`../${folderName}/${command.name}.js`)];